burgersmoke/cyberspacy/README.md

 # cyberspacy
-cyber (-security and -operations) text processing toolkit with spacy
+cybersecurity text processing toolkit with spacy, with modular components and use cases